Updated January 18, 2023

 ITIL4 and SRE take very different approaches to change management.
 In SRE, the team is given an error budget that represents the gap between perfect reliability and agreed service level objectives (SLOs).
 While the team is allowed to regulate its own workload, there are policies and consequences that govern what happens if an error budget is blown or service levels breached.
 Since error budgets are meant to be spent, the team can make autonomous decisions to increase flow.

 ITIL4 has a stronger emphasis on governance and change approvals.
-The newest guidance now provides different options for assessing changes based on the change category, ranging from a central decision authority to peer-to-peer reviews.
+The latest guidance now provides different options for assessing changes based on the change category, ranging from a central decision authority to peer-to-peer reviews.

 By definition, the purpose of the ITIL4 change control practice is “to maximize the number of successful IT changes by ensuring that risks have been properly assessed, authorizing changes to proceed, and managing a change schedule.”

-ITIL4 does support the use of automation and rapid decision making to expedite change decisions.
+ITIL4 does support the use of automation and rapid decision-making to expedite change decisions.

 2. Shorten feedback loops by improving incident response